nice-digital/teamcity-build-number/README.md

 - Type: `Boolean`
 - Required: `false`
+- Example: `--enforceNamingConvention`

 If no value is supplied the naming conventions on the branch and pull request names are not enforced.
-If a true value is passed then the naming conventions are enforced and the build will be cancelled with the reason logged.
+If present (which means `true`) then the naming conventions are enforced and the build will be cancelled with the reason logged.

+Note: in v0.x this option could be used like `--enforceNamingConvention=true` but this is no longer the case.

 ## Debugging this module